 Children deserve structure and need limits and boundaries.
-There is perhaps nothing more harmful that we can do to children than allow them to disrupt or misbehave without showing them we care enough to let them know their behaviour is unacceptable.
-Pupils need to learn that inappropriate behaviour carries with it very real consequences.
-These consequences:
+Children will not be allowed to disrupt or misbehave without showing them we care enough to let them know their behaviour is unacceptable.
+Pupils will learn that inappropriate behaviour carries with it very real consequences.
+These consequences are: